 - Leave specific items to specific people

 A will only takes effect after you die.
 It has no power while you're alive — which means it can't help if you become incapacitated.
+That's where a power of attorney becomes essential.

 Importantly, a will must go through probate — a court-supervised process that validates the will and oversees the distribution of assets.
 Probate can take months or even years, becomes part of the public record, and can be expensive in some states.